Overview & Pathophysiology

 | Mnemonic – Stages of Iron Deficiency: "Store → Transport → Cell" | |

-| Iron is depleted in this order: 1.
+| Iron depletes in this order: 1.
 Storage iron ↓ → ferritin falls first (earliest marker) 2.
 Transport iron ↓ → serum iron ↓, TIBC ↑, transferrin saturation ↓ 3.
 Functional (cellular) iron ↓ → Hb falls, MCV falls → anemia appears last |

 جملة تذكرية |

-Clinical Features
+Clinical Presentation

-General anemia symptoms (any cause, from low Hb):
+General anemia symptoms (non-specific)

 - Fatigue, weakness, decreased exercise tolerance